riscv/sail-riscv/doc/ReadingGuide.md

 [fetch_rvfi.sail](../model/postlude/fetch_rvfi.sail) provides the fetch function when the model is used for RVFI, and complements the `rvfi_dii*.sail` files mentioned above.

-### Extensions

-The `extensions` module contains a sequence of submodules, each typically implementing an ISA extension.
-In some cases, submodules implementing related extensions (e.g. `Zaamo` and `Zalrsc`) may be grouped together and nested within another submodule (e.g. `A`) under the `extensions` module.
-This nested structure helps to organize the files implementing large related extensions such as those in the Vector (`V`) and cryptography (`Zk*`) extensions.

 ### Other modules